ATE168Forever/etf_react_server/README.md

 ### Google Drive backup
 The About tab offers a one-click backup that saves encrypted app data to the user's Google Drive `appDataFolder`.
 This feature uses OAuth and does **not** require any URL configuration.

-### Google Sheet sync
-To send transaction history to a Google Sheet, supply a Google Apps Script web app URL via the `VITE_GSHEET_URL` environment variable.
-The inventory tab's "一鍵匯出" button posts the current data to that URL; if `VITE_GSHEET_URL` is missing, the export button is disabled.